domRiddle/ASF/Setting-up.md

 - It's highly recommended to ensure that all Windows updates are already installed.
 At the very least you need **[KB2533623](https://support.microsoft.com/en-us/help/2533623/microsoft-security-advisory-insecure-library-loading-could-allow-remot)** and **[KB2999226](https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows)**, but more updates might be needed.
 All of them are already installed if your Windows is up-to-date.
 Ensure that you meet those requirements prior to installing Visual C++ package.

 #### **[Linux](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x)**:
-Package names depend on the distribution, we've listed the most common ones.
+Package names depend on the Linux distribution that you're using, we've listed the most common ones.
 You can obtain all of them with native package manager for your OS (such as `apt` for Debian or `yum` for CentOS).
 - libcurl3 (libcurl)
 - libicu60 (libicu, latest version for your distribution, for example `libicu57` for Debian 9)
 - libkrb5-3 (krb5-libs)